 - If the animal’s handler does not control it

-Allergies to dogs, as well as a fear of dogs, or fearing a certain kind of dog (Pit bull, German Shepherd) are not acceptable reasons for denying access to a service dog and handler (sometimes called a service dog team).
+Allergies to dogs, as well as a fear of dogs, or fearing a certain kind of dog (Pitbull, German Shepherd) are not acceptable reasons for denying access to a service dog and handler (sometimes called a service dog team).

 Under the ADA rules, a service dog in training is not an official service dog.
 It must already be fully trained before it can go into public places.
-However, some State or local laws give some kind of coverage to animals that are still in training.
+However, most State or local laws give some kind of coverage to animals that are still in training.